10 Important Things Parents Should Know

 Parents who are attempting to help teenagers addicted to computer games are advised to take note of the ten critical points below.

-Teenagers Addicted To Computer Games -
+Teenagers Addicted To Computer Games - Advice for Parents

 1. For now, computer game addiction is not an official psychological disorder.
-The possibility of including computer game addiction in future editions of the Diagnostic and Statistical Manual of Mental Disorders is being debated, but currently it just a way to describe someone whose life appears to be negatively impacted by excessive gaming -
+The possibility of including computer game addiction in future editions of the Diagnostic and Statistical Manual of Mental Disorders is being debated, but currently it just a way to describe someone whose life appears to be negatively impacted by excessive gaming - and is not a recognized addiction.

 2. Common sense suggests that the more a teen plays computer games, the more likely his play has crossed over into the "unhealthy levels of play" category.
 However, because computer game addiction is not an official diagnosis there is no set number of hours per day signifying an addiction.
 Therefore, in addition to measuring the average number of hours he/she plays per day, it is perhaps more important to examine how computer gaming is interfering with a teen's social relationships, school performance, mood, and development of interpersonal skills.